Woolworths (United Kingdom): 2000s–2010s

 Woolworths launched the WorthIt! brand as a value range in 2007.
-The first advertising campaign for the brand aired on 15 June 2007 and introduced the characters of Wooly the sheep and Worth the sheepdog.
-Further advertising campaigns featured celebrities such as Rolf Harris, Jackie Chan and Kelly Osbourne.
-The brand covered a wide variety of products including confectionery, electricals, alcohol, jewellery, perfumes and clothing.
+The first advertising campaign for the brand aired on 15 June 2007 and featured the characters of Wooly the sheep and Worth the sheepdog.
+Further advertising campaigns featured celebrities such as Rolf Harris, Jackie Chan, and Kelly Osbourne.
+The brand covered a wide variety of products including confectionery, electricals, alcohol, jewellery, perfumes, and clothing.

 Woolworths had a strongly unionised workforce, with shop stewards such as Paul Thompson of Unite (formerly the Transport and General Workers' Union) particularly active in the north of the UK.

-In July 2008, the board rejected a bid from Iceland founder Malcolm Walker to buy Woolworths' 819 stores for £50m.
+In July 2008, the board rejected a bid from Iceland founder Malcolm Walker to buy Woolworths' 819 shops for £50m.
 Walker's bid did not include Entertainment UK or the stake in 2 Entertain, and also avoided taking on Woolworths' debt and pension liabilities.

 On 12 August 2008, Woolworths Group announced the appointment of Steve Johnson, former chief executive officer of Focus DIY, to the post of chief executive.
 He replaced Trevor Bish-Jones, who had left in June.
 Woolworths scrapped its interim dividend in September 2008, after it announced a pre-tax loss of £99.7m for the six months to 2 August.
-At the same time, Johnson outlined a possible turnaround plan to sell 120 stores, axe a quarter of its products, reduce web operations and cut jobs.
+At the same time, Johnson outlined a possible turnaround plan to sell 120 shops, axe a quarter of its products, reduce web operations and cut jobs.

 At that time, the retailer's largest shareholder was Iranian property developer Ardeshir Naghshineh, with a 10.2% stake.
 A consortium led by Icelandic investor Baugur, called Unity owned a 10% stake in Woolworths.
-In October 2008 Sir Alan Sugar, founder of electronics firm Amstrad, increased his stake in Woolworths to around 4%.
+In October 2008, Sir Alan Sugar, founder of electronics firm Amstrad, increased his stake in Woolworths to around 4%.
 Theo Paphitis, owner of stationery retailer Ryman, also stated his interest in the company.